hard-nett/docs/docs/guides/wallets/keplr/import-ledger-account.md

-# Import a Ledger account
+# import a ledger account

 If you are setting up Keplr for the first time: In the initial pop-up window, choose **Import Existing Account**